Samsung/Wits/README.md

 ## **System Requirements**

-Wits needs the following prerequisites on your local development machine.
+WITs needs the following prerequisites on your local development machine.

 #### 1. Open **`Terminal` on MacOS / Linux** or **`CMD` / `PowerShell` on Windows**

-#### 2. Install Node.js and Git (recommend v7.10.1 for Wits)
+#### 2. Install Node.js and Git (recommend v7.10.1 for WITs)

 We will not describe how to do these installations as there are many ways to do it and its developer preference.
 We recommend using something like `nvm` or `asdf` to manage different versions of Node.js across your code projects.